Kuleenabinoy/RentalBazaar/README.md

 ## Questions

-If you have any questions, please reach out to me on [email](mailto:annachandy123@gmail.com).
+If you have any questions, please reach out to Kuleena @ annachandy123@gmail.com.

 ## User Story